 There was no police force in Tudor England.
 However those caught breaking the law were often severely punished.
-Crimes ranging from murder to the seemingly pettier theft of items worth more than five pence could result in execution.
+Crimes ranging from murder to the seemingly pettier theft of items worth more than 5 pence could result in execution.

-Henry VIII's reign was particularly bloody, estimates of the number of executions range from 54,000 to 72,000.
+Henry VIII's reign was particularly bloody and estimates of the number of executions range from 54,000 to 72,000.
 The method of execution also varied.
 Robbers were hanged and women who were alleged to have poisoned their husbands were burned.
 Those who committed treason faced a particularly brutal end, being hanged, drawn and quartered.
 Henry even executed two of his wives and some of his most trusted advisers.

 After Henry VIII split from Rome he made himself head of the English Church and passed the 1534 Treason Act.
 It became a potentially fatal act to deny Henry was head of the Church, wish him or the queen harm or suggest that he was either a heretic or a tyrant.
 The people of England now had to watch very carefully what they wrote or said about the king in public.

 Priests who were accused of crimes could claim the 'Benefit of Clergy'.
-This meant they would be tried in a Christian court under canon laws and never face the death penalty.
+This meant they would be tried in a Christian court under canon law and never face the death penalty.
 However, Henry clamped down on this by restricting the types of crimes that could go before church courts.
 No one was safe.

 Escape the plague